Dr. Tricia Munroe, cVMA, CCRT

-Dr. Monahan and her husband Steve, our practice administrator, took over the reigns of Atlantic Veterinary Hospital in 2010, but Laura has practiced in the Seattle area since they moved here in 1996.
+Dr. Monahan and her husband Steve, our practice administrator, took over the reins of Atlantic Veterinary Hospital in 2010, but Laura has practiced in the Seattle area since they moved here in 1996.
 Together, they have two young sons and a furry, four-footed menagerie, all rescued pets: cats Gato, Wishbone, and Tilly, a goofball Lab, Jester, and retired Thoroughbred horse, Noah.

 Dr. Monahan has 10+ years’ experience in cat-only medicine and a special interest in cat medicine and behavior, dignified hospice care, nutrition, and challenging medical cases where careful detective work can lead to an answer.

 Continuing professional education is critical to Dr. Monahan.
 She attends conferences regularly and has chaired two national veterinary conferences.
 For fun, she enjoys hiking and skiing with her family, as well as reading, cooking, organic gardening, triathlons, and hanging out at the barn with Noah.